thallatt/PSAND/README.md

 If you use PSAND, please cite [Hallatt & Millholland (2025)](https://ui.adsabs.harvard.edu/abs/2025arXiv250922923H/abstract).

-Please also reach out to me if you would like to collaborate, have questions, or if you would like custom structure models to be created.
-I can be reached at thallatt@mit.edu.
+The structure grids cover temperatures 288-2884 K, core masses {10, 20} Earth masses, total masses [10.1,300] Earth masses, and "metallicities" (assumed SiO2) {0.02,0.1,0.5}.

 Data files for interpolation take up 117 MB (compressed) / 538 MB (uncompressed).

-The structure grids cover temperatures 288-2884 K, core masses {10, 20} Earth masses, total masses [10.1,300] Earth masses, and "metallicities" (assumed SiO2) {0.02,0.1,0.5}.
+Please reach out to me if you would like to collaborate, have questions, or if you would like custom structure models to be created.
+I can be reached at thallatt@mit.edu.

 ## A minimal working example